-Recruiter ghosting and hiring manager ghosting of candidates occurs for multiple reasons:
+Recruiter ghosting and hiring manager ghosting of candidates occur for multiple reasons:

-Lack of human connection: As a result of the pandemic, talent acquisition and recruiting have shifted to a virtual environment.
+Lack of human connection: Due to the pandemic, talent acquisition and recruiting have shifted to a virtual environment.
 The days of a candidate shaking a recruiter’s hand after dropping off a resume are gone.
-Recruitment technology and software applications have dramatically increased efficiencies but in return, candidates have paid a price.
+Recruitment technology and software applications have dramatically increased efficiencies, but candidates have paid a price in return.

-Feelings of being overwhelmed: When a hiring manager or recruiter has too much on their plate and not enough time in the day, it’s easy to forget to respond to a candidate.
+Feelings of being overwhelmed: When a hiring manager or recruiter has too much on their plate, and not enough time in the day, it’s easy to forget to respond to a candidate.
 In fact, the number of candidates per hire—the number of applicants up to the point the position is filled—is 183.4, up 83.4 percent compared to 2019.

 Why ghosting candidates is so harmful

 Ghosting is harmful to everyone involved in the hiring process.
 Here’s why:

 When days, weeks, or even months go by, and an applicant has not received any response, it negatively affects their hiring process experience and the employer or recruiter’s reputation.
 The following statistics illustrate the effects: